bdurand/support_table_cache/README.md

 end
 ```

-### Belongs To Associations
+### Caching Belongs To Associations

-You can cache belongs to assocations to cacheable models by including the `SupportTableCache::Associations` module and then calling `cache_belongs_to` to specify which associations should be cached.
+You can cache belongs to assocations for cacheable models by including the `SupportTableCache::Associations` module and then calling `cache_belongs_to` to specify which associations should be cached.

 The target class for the association must include the `SupportTableCache` module.